sftriallawyers Logo

 Though both approaches have their merits, which one you choose in these situations should ultimately be up to your discretion and comfort level.
 That said, remain aware of your safety first and foremost, and never put yourself or anyone else at risk of harm.
 However, whatever you decide to do after witnessing an incident, it is crucial that you provide as much information about what occurred and who was involved as possible so law enforcement can take the next steps toward finding justice for all parties involved.

-Witnessing a hit-and-run can leave you feeling helpless.
 By taking steps to help identify the person responsible, however, you can make justice more attainable.
 Giving a description of the vehicle and driver is an essential part of these steps.

 If possible, jot down the license plate number as soon as you can.
 Then note any distinguishing features associated with either the vehicle or the driver, such as the color and model type of the car, bumper stickers on it, facial features of the driver, or any clothing they wore that stood out.
 If you write down these details correctly, they could help you find the person who did what happened.